 Q - What was the environment like at (UNINTELLIGIBLE)?

-JS - Well most of the work we did, honestly, was at a place called (SOUNDS LIKE) No Look, a rehearsal studio.
-I think we did do some work at the (SOUNDS LIKE) Insonio Hotel.
-The cool thing about the Insonio Hotel, this is when you wanna go in cultural history, what an era, Studio 54, and the Insonio Hotel is particularly resonant for me 'cause it was my first paying job out of school, the first thing I ever got paid for, which may not, except I got paid in advance for the show I did, I was talking about (SOUNDS LIKE) Dream Engine.
+JS - Well most of the work we did, honestly, was at a place called Nola, a rehearsal studio.
+I think we did do some work at the Ansonia Hotel.
+The cool thing about the Ansonia Hotel, this is when you wanna go in cultural history, what an era, Studio 54, and the Ansonia Hotel is particularly resonant for me 'cause it was my first paying job out of school, the first thing I ever got paid for, which may not, except I got paid in advance for the show I did, I was talking about - Dream Engine.

 JS - It could change your life everyday (laugh) in a different way and whether it was the Beatles or Hendrix or Janis Joplin, it was amazing, or The Doors, which were my personal favorite.

 Q - Meat Loaf has spoken, or written in his book - there's this book "Ulysses" I believe?